-IMF foresees India’s growth in 2018-2019 to be 7.7%.
-A report by the World Bank says something on similar lines.
+IMF foresees India’s growth in the upcoming years.
+A report by the World Bank says something along similar lines.
 The Chinese official media indicated in an article that India could become the “factory of the world”.

-India attracts highest FDI inflows since 2015, as opposed to its erstwhile rank of 15 just a few years back.
+India has attracted the highest FDI inflows since 2015, as opposed to its erstwhile rank of 15 just a few years back.

 *Franklin Templeton Mutual Fund does not accept investments from NRIs and PIOs.

-*The options for NRI from US/Canada are fewer than Indian residents.
+*The options for NRI from the US/Canada are fewer than Indian residents.